Add interesting calendars from Google Calendar

 Looking to fill your calendar with interesting information and events?
 Google Calendar offers a selection of calendars covering popular holidays, sports team schedules, and more.
 To access a directory of these public calendars, click the down-arrow next to Other calendars and select Browse Interesting Calendars from the menu.

 When browsing, click Preview to view events on the calendar before adding it to your list.
-Click Subscribe subscribe to the calendar -- it will be added to the Other Calendars section of your calendar list.
+Click Subscribe to subscribe to the calendar -- it will be added to the Other Calendars section of your calendar list.
 For calendars that you're already subscribed to, you'll see the option to Unsubscribe.

 Public calendars are categorized into separate tabs, described below.Holidays